|Buy from USA||Buy from UK||Buy from DE||Buy from IT||Buy from FR||Buy from ES||ここでご購入を！|

 Here is the full code with comments:

-Step 1: Connect Pico board to one of USB ports in your PC
+Step 1: Connect the Pico board to one of the USB ports on your PC.

-Step 2: If you haven’t installed Thonny Software or don’t know how to use Thonny IDE, please read lesson 1
+Step 2: If you haven’t installed Thonny software or don’t know how to use the Thonny IDE, please refer to Lesson 1.

-Also please select the COM port which your Pico board is connected :
+Also, please select the COM port to which your Pico board is connected.

-After that, click OK to save the setting.
+After that, click ‘OK’ to save the settings.

-Step 4: Now copy the python code to Thonny window as following:
+Step 4: Copy the Python code to the Thonny window as follows:

-Step 5: Click the little ► button ,the save page will pop up as following photo ;
+Step 5: Click the little ‘play’ button (►) and the save page will pop up as shown in the following photo.

-Step 8: Click the little ► button again to run the Python code.
+Step 7: Click the little ‘play’ button (►) again to run the Python code.

 Now you can try to press the Push Button in the breadboard.
 You will see the LED status will toggle whenever you press the button.